RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 Technical limitations of the Sony Playstation 1 hardware and the limited small CRT's used to play games were a big part in shaping the game we know and love today.

 ## Crash's Design limitations
 The design of Crash bandicoot was described by Rubin as 51% technical and visual necessity and 49% inspiration.
-As for the technical reasons, his colours were chosen based on what would look good on a 90s CRT television and the choice of bright orange meant that lava levels could not be present in the game as it would be too similar to the players colour.
+As for the technical reasons, his colours were chosen based on what would look good on a 90s CRT television and the choice of bright orange meant that lava levels could not be present in the game as it would be too similar to the players colour [^1].

 ### Use of Untextured Polygons for Crash
 It also turned out that the PlayStation was particularly good at rendering untextured but shaded polygons because of this it was decided that crash would be untextured which was a high enough polygon count that the details could be shown using just the colors of the polygons as well as rendering faster this had other advantages.